 These policies were in part based on assumptions about the causes of rural and urban poverty and low growth.
-It was thought that poverty was in many ways the result of limited ambition on the part of families: farmers were merely content to produce sufficient for their immediate needs, and workers were said to have an under-developed work ethic and ambition, working only so long as they had enough to satisfy their limited desires.
-Lack of development was seen as a fault of the people themselves whose malnutrition, ill health and poor living conditions reflected insufficient production by them, indolence, the distractions of their lifestyle with its archaic social institutions, and their backward looking attitudes and beliefs.
-To help the people to overcome these self-inflicted ills, a range of development programmes were established.
+It was thought that poverty was in many ways the result of limited ambition on the part of families: farmers were merely content to produce sufficient for their immediate needs, and workers were said to have a poor work ethic and low ambition, working only to satisfy their limited desires.
+Lack of development was seen as a fault of the people themselves whose malnutrition, ill health and poor living conditions reflected insufficient production by them. indolence, the distractions of their lifestyle with its archaic social institutions, and their backward looking attitudes and beliefs.
+To help the people to overcome these self-inflicted ills, a range of development programmes was established.